Updated Operating Procedures: Keeping You Safe During The Period Of Covid-19

-When arriving at the facility, please line up outside the front entrance wearing a mask.
-There are blue lines on the sidewalk marking six foot intervals.
+When arriving at the facility, please line up outside the front entrance.
+You will need to put on a mask when entering the facility.
 The entrance will be locked until check-in time.

 Upon entering, crew will check in all passenger in your booking group by scanning your QR code on the confirmation or reminder email, either on your cell phone or printed confirmation.
 If all members of your party are present, we can check them all in at once by scanning the QR code of the person that booked the charter.

 If you have not completed your waiver(s), you can complete it on your cell phone using the link in their confirmation or reminder email.
 Please ask a crew member for assistance if you need help.

 Once you have completed the check-in process, those needing equipment should proceed directly to the back of the store, and wait your turn to be fitted with gear.
 There are lines on the floor to assist you with social distancing.

 Other customers needing to make purchases can enter the store, find your items and line up in front of the front counter cash register (these purchases can also be made in advance).
 There is limited time during the morning check-in to buy items you need for your dives, but you are welcome to come back after the charter for t-shirts and other items.

 Once you have gotten your gear and purchases, or if you are all checked-in and you do not need rental gear or anything from the retail store, you are welcome to head to the slip and wait until instructed to board by the captain.
-You will no longer need to wear your mask on the way to the harbor, at the slip and through the boarding and departure process.
+You will no longer need to wear your mask on the way to the harbor, at the slip or on the boat.

 How We Handle Dive Gear